EpsilonSolutions/netscaler-command-reference/docs/ns/ns-param/ns-param.md

 <b>tcpCIP</b>
 Enable or disable the insertion of the client TCP/IP header in TCP payload passed from the client to one, some, or all servers attached to the system.
 The passed address can then be accessed through a minor modification to the server.

+<b>servicePathIngressVLAN</b>
+VLAN on which the subscriber traffic arrives on the appliance.